holaphil/garbarnation-aab73/content/pages/index.md

       garage!
 Join us as we embark across the USA and spotlight the GarBars across the nation.
     actions:
-      - label: Follow Along Here
+      - label: Join Us Here
         url: /subscribe
         style: primary
         has_icon: false